John Bell (Liberal politician): Family background

 The Bells are Lords of the Manor of Thirsk in Yorkshire, living in Thirsk Hall, which John Bell inherited from his father, also called John Bell.
 The Manor has been in the family since the fifteenth century though there had been several cases where there was no direct heir and it had passed to a sister's son who had assumed the name Bell.
 Their coat of arms features three silver bells.

 Member of Parliament

 At the general election in June 1841 Bell was elected unopposed as the Member of Parliament (MP) for the borough of Thirsk in Yorkshire.
 He was a Liberal and described as a "Reformer".
 He supported universal suffrage and was a member of the National Complete Suffrage Union.
 He was re-elected for Thirsk, again unopposed, at the general election on 31 July 1847.
-Subsequently he became increasingly absent from Parliament and in the session to August 1849 he failed to be present for all the 219 votes.
+Subsequently he became increasingly absent from Parliament and in the session to August 1849 he failed to be present for any of the 219 votes.